Tharun-Yenduri/CMOS-circuit-design-workshop/README.md

   - The region after Vds=Vgs-Vt is saturation region which is dependent on channel length modulation and Vds.
 - The channel length which is having below 0.25u is referred as short channel
 - When we are having the same W/L ratio with different width and Length:
-  1.Id is quadratic dependent on Vgs when it is having long channel 2.Id is linearly dependent on Vgs at low Vgs and quadratic dependent on Vgs at high Vgs  when it is having short channel
+  1. Id is quadratic dependent on Vgs when it is having long channel
+  2. Id is linearly dependent on Vgs at low Vgs and quadratic dependent on Vgs at high Vgs  when it is having short channel

-Fig 16 shows the behaviour of NMOS when it is having long channel and short channel
+- Fig 16 shows the behaviour of NMOS when it is having long channel and short channel

 ![fig 15](https://user-images.githubusercontent.com/90343497/133208793-5c308208-a4bf-409b-8272-07511dcc99af.png)